pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

     A fundamental course about open source and its history.

-  - How to use Git&Github
+  - How to use Git & Github

     Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 Github is a popular website based on Git where people around the world collaborate in open source projects.
 After taking this course, participants should know the usages of Git and Github.

   - Open Source Practice in TiDB

     TiDB ecosystem is made up of multiple open-source projects on Github.
-For people who want to contribute to TiDB, open-source practice in TiDB would be helpful for them.
+For people who want to contribute to TiDB, this course would be helpful for them.

 - Programming Language